This business aviation blog post is part one of a two-part article on aircraft importation into the European Union.

 About Sean Raftery

 Sean Raftery has more than 30 years of aviation experience, including over 20 with Universal Weather and Aviation, Inc. Based in Stansted, United Kingdom, Sean was an airman in the Royal Air Force where he worked in air traffic control and squadron operations.
 In 2002, he was appointed Managing Director of Universal Aviation UK and in 2010 took on the additional responsibilities as Managing Director of Ireland as well.
 Under Sean’s leadership, Universal Aviation UK and Universal Aviation Ireland, with FBO locations at Dublin and Shannon, have continued to grow and add new services, including the European Operations Centre and a new fuelling into plane business in Dublin.
-Sean has also been instrumental in Universal Aviation continuing to upgrade its facilities and recently led efforts in Dublin to relocate the location to a new, larger facility while in Stansted he oversaw the complete refurbishment of Universal Aviation Stansted in time for the 2012 Summer Olympics.
+Sean has also been instrumental in Universal Aviation continuing to upgrade its facilities and recently led efforts in Dublin to relocate the location to a new, larger facility while in Stansted he oversaw the complete refurbishment of Universal Aviation Stansted in time for the ’12 Games in London.
 Well respected within the business aviation industry, Sean has worked closely with government officials to develop and implement industry leading Health and Safety practices and was highly instrumental in influencing the UK government for fairer and better immigration procedures for visiting business jet passengers.
 Sean can be reached at email@example.com.

 Before adding your comments, please read our Comment Policy.